bytefish/JTinyCsvParser/README.md

 [TinyCsvParser]: https://github.com/bytefish/TinyCsvParser

-[JTinyCsvParser] is a high-performance CSV Parser for Java 1.8.
+[JTinyCsvParser] is a high-performance CSV Parser for Java.
 As the name implies it is a Java version of [TinyCsvParser].

 It makes no use of Reflection and is very easy to use and extend.